hilch/TrakDiag/README.md

 ## TD_Recorder

 Scene Viewer like shuttle 'flight recorder'.
 Records shuttle data cyclically.

-If 'Trigger' is set a html file containing the 'SvgData' with shuttle movements is created.
+If 'Trigger' is set a html file containing the 'SvgData' with shuttle movements and a system dump file is created.

-A recommendation is to also use AsArSdm to have a system dump with included loggers available in case of an error.
-In combination with SdmSystemDump() the period **before** the trigger event becomes visible.

 Since MC_BR_AsmCopyShuttleData_AcpTrak is used internally and only one instance of this FB is allowed in project one can use the shuttle data provided by 'DataAddress'/'DataSize' for own usage instead.